Mosaic tiles and peeling paint: three special world maps

 For inspiration I looked at photos of a ship in the port of Rotterdam that could use some maintenance.
 But if you see shards of wallpaper on a weathered wall, that’s allright too.

-This green map has a blue counterpart, on which the oceans are like paint still sticking to the wall, while the continents are exfoliated:
+As we see above, this green map has a blue counterpart, on which the oceans are like paint still sticking to the wall, while the continents are exfoliated.

 My next world map project is of a very different order.
 This virtual mosaic is made of 31,250 virtual tiles placed in a 250 × 125 grid.